80+ Best Outdoor Design Ideas From House & Home

 Now that spring has officially sprung, there’s no place we’d rather be than in a sunny, bloom-filled backyard.
 But after a long winter, not all of our green spaces are looking their best.
-Thankfully, there are lots of ways to elevate a garden for the warmer months ahead, from small tweaks to big-impact changes.
-Take your yard from drab to dreamy with 80 outdoor design ideas plucked from the most stunning outdoor spaces in the House & Home archives.
+But there are lots of ways to elevate a garden for the warmer months ahead, from small tweaks to big-impact changes.
+Take your yard from drab to dreamy with over 80 outdoor design ideas plucked from the most stunning outdoor spaces in the House & Home archives.